lnls-sirius/docker-olog-server/README.md

 ## Building

 1) Edit `env-vars.sh` parameters accordingly.
 2) Execute `build-docker-olog-server.sh` to build the image.
+Before doing that, change `setup-olog.sh` to reflect your LDAP settings.

 ## Running